silviafracalossi/MT__test_postgresql__data_querying/README.md

 -   Execute the JAR file:
     -   If you have this repository available:
         -   From the main directory, execute `java -jar standalone/DataQueryingTest.jar`.
+    -   If you need a proper standalone version:
+        -   Check the next paragraph.

 ## Preparing the standalone version on the server
 -   Connect to the unibz VPN through Cisco AnyConnect;